elro444/Mips-Bootloader/Journey.md

 Only when I took a step back, and tested against my original code, I realized it was working this whole time, and while looking for the other ideas I actually broke my code for UART.

 Overall, learned a lot, but exhausted.

+## Adding LZMA support

+I looked online for some libraries.
+I then found TinyLZMA online `git@github.com:WangXuan95/TinyLZMA.git`

+There are some problems with it, as it used `malloc` in some situations, and I want to have a simple _inflate_/_deflate_ interface, so I created my own `lzma.h` and `lzma.c` files.
+I will copy the implementation from the library, with minimal changes.